Unhall0w3d/UnHall0w3d.github.io/_posts/2019-11-18-securing-sccp-media-resource-in-ios.md

 And that's it!
 An initially daunting (due to lack of experience) task made easy.
 Do abide by any security requirements your org has, as you may have additional considerations that I did not, and may require some changes to the configuration.

 As always I hope this has been helpful, especially in outlining the required config elements and steps to secure Media Resources on IOS for registration with CUCM.
-For socials you can follow or reach out to me in the comments here, on Twitter (@kperryuc), and on LinkedIn.
+For socials, you can follow or reach out to me in the comments here, on Twitter (@kperryuc), and on LinkedIn.